na-na-hi/renget/archive/tfn3u.md

 Please post Miyoshi Takane?
 She's very cute
 Last read: #3295

+**WILL ADD: Mass Erosion, and how to defend against it** (so you don't spend 999999 ap on reclaiming your tiles)

 -----------
 #A-HA Conquest Route
 Because I can make lines on MS Paint at 12 midnight like a drunken sailor.